pglelievre/jmorph/README.md

 - Properly cite usage of JMorph in any publications resulting from its use.
 - Promptly inform the developers of any such publications.
 - Promptly inform the developers of any bugs or issues encountered while using JMorph.
-- Promptly inform the developers if the user changes institutional affiliation or email address.
 - Users agree that their name and institution or company position may appear on the developers' academic websites in a list of users of JMorph.